unkn0wn-root/go-async/README.md

 ## Caveats

 - This is not a replacement for channels at all.
-Prefer channels when streaming many results.
-Use `Task` for one-shot, pretend this is JS world, composition-friendly async values.
 - For best cancellation behavior in groups, create child tasks with the same parent `ctx` you pass into combinators.